-At Royal Park we have a Junior Leadership Team (JLT) who are elected by their peers as well as Head Boy and Head Girl in year 6.
+At Royal Park we have a Primary Leadership Team (PLT) who are elected by their peers.
 Within class, children have a chance to write their own proposal and give a speech as to why they should be a class representative.
 The class then decide who will be best at representing them.
-Our children understand that being a member of the JLT comes with great responsibility and a commitment to giving their best to school life.
+Our children understand that being a member of the PLT comes with great responsibility and a commitment to giving their best to school life.

 Democracy is taught during assemblies and class-based PSHE sessions.
 Children regularly get opportunities to express their views in school through Pupil Voice interviews and questionnaires.